input-output-hk/cardano-ops/examples/shelley-testnet/README.md

 ready to create the deployment :shipit:

 ### Creating a local deployment

-Once the default pool is available, the local deployment can be started using the following script on a nix-shell:
+The local deployment can be started using the following script on a nix-shell:

 ```sh
 ./scripts/create-libvirtd.sh